mbaumer/us_hep_funding/docs/_states/TX.md

 [Back to top](#top)
 ## TX-21 -- Rep. Lamar Smith (R) -- [Wikipedia](https://en.wikipedia.org/wiki/TX-21)
 ### Committees
+Lamar Smith is the #12 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Lamar Smith is the #1 Republican on the House Committee on Science, Space, and Technology

+Lamar Smith is the #10 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```